ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

    2. Complete the following configuration for the **Site Details** tab.
       * For **Site name**, enter the unique name for your installation.
    3. Complete the following configuration for the **Cloud Service Details** tab.
 After you complete the configuration, click **NEXT**, then **ACCEPT** to accept the configuration.
-      * For **Public Service Endpoint address**, enter the public replication endpoint URL from the **Instance endpoints** tab for your {{site.data.keyword.vmware-service_short}} site.
+      * For **Public Service Endpoint address**, enter the public replication endpoint URL from the **Instance endpoints** tab for your {{site.data.keyword.vcf-aas}} site.
 For more information, see [Viewing VMware Cloud Director Availability details](/docs/vmware-service?topic=vmware-service-vcda-viewing).
       * For **Organization Admin**, enter a local Organization Administrator user credential.
-You must create the credentials in VMware Cloud Director for {{site.data.keyword.vmware-service_short}}.
+You must create the credentials in VMware Cloud Director for {{site.data.keyword.vcf-aas}}.
 You must use a local VMware Cloud Director administrator account.
 IAM SSO credentials are not supported.
       * For **Organization Password**, enter the Organization Administrator password.
    4. Review the configuration on the **Ready To Complete** tab and click **Finish**.

-## Migrate VMware vCenter workloads to {{site.data.keyword.vmware-service_short}}
+## Migrate VMware vCenter workloads to {{site.data.keyword.vcf-aas}}
 {: #vcda-migrating-onprem-migrate}
 {: step}

-After you enable your public or private connection, migrate your VM to {{site.data.keyword.vmware-service_short}}.
+After you enable your public or private connection, migrate your VM to {{site.data.keyword.vcf-aas}}.

 Ensure that the VM is powered on from vCenter Server.
 {: important}